 Chair and Editor-in-Chief

-Professor Nutbeam recently returned to Australia after a six-year term as Vice-Chancellor of the University of Southampton, UK.
-He shares his time as a Professor of Public Health at the University of Sydney and a Senior Adviser at the Sax Institute.
+Professor Nutbeam is currently a Professor of Public Health at the University of Sydney and Executive Director of Sydney Health Partners, an organisation which works to translate research into evidence-based healthcare.
+Formerly a Senior Advisor at the Sax Institute, Professor Nutbeam is a public health scientist with research interests in the social and behavioural determinants of health, and in the development and evaluation of public health interventions.
 His career has spanned positions in universities, government, health services and an independent health research institute.
 This includes university leadership roles in Australia and the UK, and a period as Head of Public Health in the UK Department of Health during the Blair Government (2000–2003).

-Associate Editor, Chronic Disease Prevention
+Associate Editor, Epidemiology

-Associate Editor, Equity
+Associate Editor, Planetary Health

 Associate Editor, Primary Care